 Agricultural Studies (AAS)

-Award: Associate of Applied Sciences Degree - Technical/Professional Studies
+Award: Associate of Applied Science Degree - Technical/Professional Studies

 No. of credits required: 60